qpdf/qpdf/manual/cli.rst

    and gzip) unless those streams are compressed in some other way.
    This analysis is made after qpdf attempts to uncompress streams and is therefore closely related to :qpdf:ref:`--decode-level`.
-To suppress this behavior and leave streams streams uncompressed, use :samp:`--compress-streams=n`.
+To suppress this behavior and leave streams uncompressed, use :samp:`--compress-streams=n`.
 In QDF mode (see :ref:`qdf` and :qpdf:ref:`--qdf`), the default is to leave streams uncompressed.